 Shifting the metric for success helped Steckelberg and her team make a tough strategic financial decision—to increase its reliance on public cloud infrastructure.

 In the same CFO Dive interview, she said, “[The public cloud] gives us the ability to flex [server capacity] up and down as we need to going forward.
 We’re being thoughtful about not getting over-committed from a resource perspective and looking where we can use third-party resources to flex.
 We’re going to have this hybrid approach.”

-Tracking the right metrics makes it easier to identify variance points in your numbers that ultimately help you solve strategic business challenges as circumstances change.
+Strengthening budget variance analysis makes it easier to dig into your numbers and ultimately helps you solve strategic business challenges as circumstances change.
 With a focus on concurrent daily-meeting attendees, Steckelberg was able to better understand server capacity needs and manage Zoom’s hybrid infrastructure cost-efficiently.

 When you’re experiencing hypergrowth, headcount planning becomes the most pressing challenge across your business.
 Scaling to meet that challenge requires deep collaboration with business leaders and a rigorous focus on ROI.

 Zoom’s rigorous, ROI-focused approach to hiring didn’t start because of the pandemic.
 In a 2018 interview, Steckelberg explained Zoom’s high-growth hiring challenges: